European cuisine: Early modern era

-Still life with a peacock pie, 67, by Dutch artist Pieter Claesz, showing various dishes from the 17th century including roast meat, breads, nuts, wine, apples, dried fruits, along with an elaborate meat pie decorated like a peacock.
+Still life with a peacock pie, 1627, by Dutch artist Pieter Claesz, showing various dishes from the 17th century including roast meat, breads, nuts, wine, apples, dried fruits, along with an elaborate meat pie decorated like a peacock.
 While common in the warmer climates of Southern Europe, lemons would have been a relatively new introduction to the Netherlands, requiring growing in a orangery.

-The cuisine of early modern Europe (c.
-1500–1800) was a mix of dishes inherited from medieval cuisine combined with innovations that would persist in the modern era.
+The cuisine of early modern Europe during the 16th through 19th centuries consisted of a mix of dishes inherited from medieval cuisine combined with innovations that persisted in the modern era.

-The discovery of the New World, the establishment of new trade routes with Asia and increased foreign influences from sub-Saharan Africa and the Middle East meant that Europeans became familiarized with a multitude of new foodstuffs.
-Spices that previously had been prohibitively expensive luxuries, such as pepper, cinnamon, cloves, nutmeg, and ginger, soon became available to the majority population, and the introduction of new plants coming from the New World and India like maize, potato, sweet potato, chili pepper, cocoa, vanilla, tomato, coffee, and tea transformed European cuisine forever.
+The discovery of the New World, the establishment of new trade routes with Asia, and increased foreign influences from sub-Saharan Africa and the Middle East meant that Europeans became familiarized with many new foodstuffs.
+Spices that had been prohibitively expensive luxuries, such as pepper, cinnamon, cloves, nutmeg, and ginger, soon became available to the majority of the population, and the introduction of new plants from the New World and India like maize, potato, sweet potato, chili pepper, cocoa, vanilla, tomato, coffee, and tea transformed European cuisine.

-Though there was a great influx of new ideas, an increase in foreign trade and a Scientific Revolution, preservation of foods remained traditional: preserved by drying, salting, and smoking or pickling in vinegar.
-Fare was naturally dependent on the season: a cookbook by Domenico Romoli called "Panunto" made a virtue of necessity by including a recipe for each day of the year.
-Everywhere both doctors and chefs continued to characterize foodstuffs by their effects on the four humours: they were considered to be heating or cooling to the constitution, moistening or drying.
+Though there was a great influx of new ideas, an increase in foreign trade, and a Scientific Revolution, preservation of foods remained traditional: drying, salting, smoking, or pickling in vinegar.
+Fare was naturally dependent on the season; a cookbook by Domenico Romoli called Panunto made a virtue of necessity by including a recipe for each day of the year.
+Both doctors and chefs continued to characterize foodstuffs by their effects on the four humours: foods and beverages were considered to be heating or cooling, and moistening or drying, to the constitution.

-There was a very great increase in prosperity in Europe during this period, which gradually reached all classes and all areas, and considerably changed the patterns of eating.
+Prosperity increased in Europe during this period, gradually reaching all classes and areas, and considerably changed the patterns of eating.
 Nationalism was first conceived in the early modern period, but it was not until the 19th century that the notion of a national cuisine emerged.
-Class differences were far more important dividing lines, and it was almost always upper-class food that was described in recipe collections and cookbooks.
+Class differences were more important dividing lines, and it was almost always upper-class food that was described in recipe collections and cookbooks.